-Chapter 2: Core Strategy, identifies a number of urban villages which are to be subject to Village Improvement Plan (VIPs) or Local Environmental Improvement Plans (LEIPs) to be prepared for these centres, as resources permit (see Chapter 2: Core Strategy).
+Chapter 2: Core Strategy, identifies a number of urban villages which are to be subject to Local Area Plans (LAPs) / Village Improvement Plan (VIPs) or Local Environmental Improvement Plans (LEIPs) to be prepared for these centres, as resources permit (see Chapter 2: Core Strategy).

-Mixed Use Key Urban Villages/Urban Villages

-To support the development, regeneration and or consolidation of Key Urban Villages/urban villages as appropriate, to ensure these centres continue to develop their mixed used role and function adding vitality to these centres including through the provision of residential development.

-Scale of Retail Development in Key Urban Villages/ Urban Villages

-CCUV21 To have regard to the guiding principles regarding the scale of retail development to be promoted in each Key Urban Village as set out in the Dublin City Retail Strategy in Appendix 2.
+It is the Policy of Dublin City Council: CCUV20 Mixed Use Key Urban Villages/Urban Villages To support the development, regeneration and or consolidation of Key Urban Villages/urban villages as appropriate, to ensure these centres continue to develop their mixed used role and function adding vitality to these centres including through the provision of residential development.
+CCUV21 Scale of Retail Development in Key Urban Villages/Urban Villages To have regard to the guiding principles regarding the scale of retail development to be promoted in each Key Urban Village as set out in the Dublin City Retail Strategy in Appendix 2.
+CCUV22 Intensification To support and promote the redevelopment and intensification of underutilised sites within Key Urban Villages and urban villages including surface car parks.
+CCUV23 Active Uses To promote active uses at street level in Key Urban Villages and urban villages and neighbourhood centres.

-Intensification

-To support and promote the redevelopment and intensification of underutilised sites within Key Urban Villages and urban villages including surface car parks.

-Active Uses

-CCUV23 To promote active uses at street level in Key Urban Villages and urban villages and neighbourhood centres.

-Co - Working Hubs

-To support the development of 'Hub' workspaces as part of new mixed new developments in Key District Centres and urban villages.

-Neighbourhood Centres / Local Shopping

-To support, promote and protect Neighbourhood and Lo-CCUV25 cal Centres which play an important role in the local shopping role for residents and provide a range of essential day to day services and facilities.

-New Growth Areas

-To support and facilitate local shopping and retail services commensurate with new residential areas to provide day to day and top up shopping needs.
+It is the Policy of Dublin City Council: CCUV24 Co - Working Hubs To support the development of 'Hub' workspaces as part of new mixed use developments in Key Urban Villages and urban villages.
+CCUV25 Neighbourhood Centres / Local Shopping To support, promote and protect Neighbourhood and Local Centres which play an important role in the local shopping role for residents and provide a range of essential day to day services and facilities.
+CCUV26 New Growth Areas To support and facilitate local shopping and retail services commensurate with new residential areas to provide day to day and top up shopping needs.

 It is an Objective of Dublin City Council: CCUVO9 Town Centre Health Check To progress 'Health Check Assessments' for older suburban Key Urban Villages, as part of Local Area Plans and Village Improvement Plans in order to ensure the vitality and viability of these centres, assessing issues such as attractions, accessibility, amenity and actions to be taken.
-CCUVO10 Shopfront Improvement Scheme To support the roll out of the Shop Front Improvement Scheme to the urban villages and radial streets in city centre subject to a criteria based analysis, available resources and funding availability.
+CCUVO10 Shopfront Improvement Scheme To support the roll out of the Shop Front Improvement Scheme to the urban villages and radial streets in the inner city subject to a criteria based analysis, available resources and funding availability.